oemof/oemof-thermal/docs/validation_compression_heat_pumps_and_chillers.rst

     :align: center
     :figclass: align-center

-    Fig.8: Correlation between temperature hub and monitored COP with overestimation showing a quality grade of 0.30 (left), quality grade of 0.35 with least error (middle) and with underestimation connected to a quality grade of 0.40 (right)
+    Fig.8: Correlation between residual and temperature hub showing a quality grade of 0.30 (left), a quality grade of 0.35 with least error (middle) and a quality grade of 0.40 (right)

 In Fig.9 the histograms of the heat pump are shown.
 The peak of the histograms shifts to the right with smaller quality